History of the Pitcairn Islands: Late 19th century

+One crime of note during this time was that of a double murder committed in June 1897, and which concerned Harry Albert Christian, great-grandson of Fletcher Christian.

+Christian admitted having murdered, for jealous reasons, one of the island women, Julia Warren and her child, the bodies of which he subsequently threw into the sea.
+The bodies of the victims were never found.

+A commission was brought to Pitcairn onboard HMS Royalist in order for Christian to undergo trial for murder.

+Having been found guilty Christian was sentenced to death and detained, under effective house arrest, until he was put onboard HMS Royalist and transferred to Suva, Fiji.
+Christian was hanged at Suva Gaol on October 8, 1898.

 20th century

 The islands of Henderson, Oeno and Ducie were annexed by Britain in 1902: Henderson on 1 July, Oeno on 10 July, and Ducie on 19 December.
 The population peaked at 233 in 1937.
 It has since decreased owing to emigration, primarily to Australia and New Zealand.
 In 1938, the three islands, along with Pitcairn, were incorporated into a single administrative unit called the Pitcairn Group of Islands.
 By the 1930s and 1940s, diminished shipping and tourism to the island resulted in the residents selling many of the pre-European cultural items and Bounty-related paraphernalia to private individuals for income.
 In 1940 and 1941, the British government sent Henry Evans Maude and his wife Honor Maude to the islands to modernise the government, and to establish a post office and issue stamps in order to generate revenue for the people.

 Current society

 During the 20th century, most of the chief magistrates have been from the Christian and Young families, and contact with the outside world continued to increase.
 In 1970 the British high commissioners of New Zealand became the governors of Pitcairn.
 Since August 2022 the governor has been Iona Thomas, OBE.
 In 1999 the position of chief magistrate was replaced by the position of mayor.
 Another change for the community is the decline of the Adventist church, where there are now only eight regular worshippers.

 Since the population peaked at 233 in 1937, the island has suffered from emigration, primarily to New Zealand, leaving As of 2021 current population of 47.
 The islands rely heavily on tourism and landing fees as their main source of income as well as shipments from New Zealand.